-Activities Done Interior Place upholstery in an upright position for ventilation, and cover Clean refrigerator Allow refrigerator and freezer compartment doors to remain slightly open Search for traces of animals that have gained entry Disconnect the flat screen from the mains and, if necessary, remove it from the vehicle Gas system Close regulator tap on the gas bottle Close all gas isolator taps Always remove gas bottles from the gas bottle compartment, even if they are empty Electrical system Fully charge living area battery \land Charge the battery for at least 24 hours before laying up.
-Spray the contacts on the thirteen-pin connector with contact spray Water system Empty the entire water system.
+Activities Done Interior Place upholstery in an upright position for ventilation, and cover Clean refrigerator Allow refrigerator and freezer compartment doors to remain slightly open Search for traces of animals that have gained entry Disconnect the flat screen from the mains and, if necessary, remove it from the vehicle Gas system Close regulator tap on the gas bottle Close all gas isolator taps Electrical system Fully charge living area battery $ \land \qquad \land $ · Water system Empty the entire water system.
 Leave the water taps on in central posi- tion.
 Leave the safety/drainage valve (if available) and all drain cocks open.
 Observe the notes in Chapter 11